How to Start a Coffee Shop That Will Be a Great Success

 Whichever option you choose, the same fundamentals for success apply.
-Your business plan should incorporate the following key factors.
+Your business plan for how to start a coffee shop should incorporate the following key factors.

 How to Start a Coffee Shop: Find a Good Location With Reasonable Rent

-- Coffee shops are a great place to socialize — statistics show that coffee shops are the most popular place to meet friends.
+- Coffee shops are great places to socialize - Statistics show that coffee shops are the most popular place to meet friends.
 They are also a preferred spot for individuals looking to pass the time reading a book or magazine or surfing the web while consuming a beverage and/or snack.

 - Coffee shops are a popular place for informal business meetings or for students to catch up on schoolwork.
 Walk into any popular coffee shop and chances are you will see a realtor reviewing listings with a client or a group of students collaborating on a school project.

-Given the above having a great location is obviously very important for attracting customers.
+Given the above having a great location is obviously very important for attracting customers when you're opening a coffee shop.
 If you are franchising or buying an existing business the location is pre-selected but you should still do your research and decide whether the existing or selected location is a good one.

 Location vs. Rent

 Note that the most central locations are not necessarily the best for your bottom line.
 Malls and other high traffic locations typically have the highest rents and often the most competition.
 Storefronts are excellent locations for coffee shops - they have the highest visibility, the rents are usually lower than in malls, and you can set your own business hours (as opposed to a mall where your opening and closing hours are normally the same as the mall hours).